CHAMMI-75: Pre-training multi-channel models with heterogeneous microscopy images: The Dataset

 \section{The \CHAMMIsf~Dataset}

-\CHAMMIsf~is a collection of 2,792,462 fields-of-view (FoV) for pre-training sampled from 74 publicly available microscopy imaging studies (Table \ref{tab:pre_training_sources}), and 2,474,875 (FoV) organized in six benchmarks held out for evaluation only\footnote{Four of the six benchmarks share images with the pre-training set.
+\CHAMMIsf~is a collection of 2,792,462 fields-of-view (FoV) for pre-training sampled from 74 publicly available microscopy imaging studies (Table \ref{tab:pre_training_sources}), and 2,474,875 FoV held out for test and organized in six benchmarks\footnote{Four of the six benchmarks share images with the pre-training set.
 Total of unique sources: 76.} (Table \ref{tab:benchmark_sources}).
 Each FoV in the pre-training set is a multi-channel microscopy image with up to seven channels, and may have a single or multiple cells (Figure \ref{fig:01_chammi75-examples}).
 Our dataset is the largest multi-channel image dataset for model pre-training in microscopy.
 Compared to existing microscopy imaging datasets, \CHAMMIsf~draws from many more sources and contains many more channel types (Figure \ref{fig:03_dataset_comparison}).

 The process of building \CHAMMIsf~followed three major phases.
 We started with a \emph{data acquisition} phase for selecting hosting platforms, identifying source datasets, downloading raw data, and standardizing image formats.
 Next, we conducted a \emph{metadata integration} phase where all the experimental details of the downloaded images were collected, organized, and integrated across all sources.
 The final phase was \emph{data curation}, which focused on strategically sampling the most representative and informative images for learning.
 This phase transformed the downloaded image set collected in the first phase into \CHAMMIsf.